-The Oath of Allegiance has been made famous through American pop culture, but did you know that most nations around the world have their own versions?
+The Oath of Allegiance has been made famous through American pop culture – especially by ceremony of pledging allegiance to the US flag.
+But did you know that most nations around the world have their own versions?

 This post will define what an Oath of Allegiance is, show why it is important, and explain when and how individuals take the Oath once they have been naturalised or awarded second citizenship via citizenship by investment.

 The Pledge of Allegiance was written in 1892 by the socialist minister Francis Bellamy who had hoped that it will be used by citizens of any country.
 Original US Pledge of Allegiance read: “I pledge allegiance to my Flag and the Republic for which it stands, one nation, indivisible, with liberty and justice for all.”

 The words “the Flag of the United States of America” were added in 1923 and at this time it read: “I pledge allegiance to the Flag of the United States of America and to the Republic for which it stands, one nation, indivisible, with liberty and justice for all.”